-1 PG student, Department of Electrical and Electronics Engineering, K.S.Rangasamy College of Technology, Tamil Nadu, India 2 Professor, Department of Electrical and Electronics Engineering, K.S.Rangasamy College of Technology
+PG student, Department of Electrical and Electronics Engineering, The Kavery Engineering College, Tamil Nadu, India

-2 Professor, Department of Electrical and Electronics Engineering, K.S.Rangasamy College of Technology, Tamil Nadu, India
+Professor, Department of Electrical and Electronics Engineering, The Kavery Engineering College, Tamil Nadu, India \\\

-Abstract- In smart grid, when the false data is injected to electronic monitoring system, the AGC will directly affects and potentially leads to blackouts.
-The main objective of this paper is to examine the attacks due to injection of false data in smart grid for the purpose of minimizing the risks in AGC.
+Abstract- The main objective of this paper is to examine the attacks due to injection of false data in smart grid for the purpose of minimizing the risks in AGC.
+In modern power system, when the false data is injected to electronic monitoring system, the AGC will directly affects and potentially leads to blackouts.
 In the previous research, the Intrusion Detection System was used, in which they implemented Intrusion Detection Algorithm for the grid security system.
 But this method can't be employed often due to mathematical complexity and difficulty in practical implementation.
 This paper presents a Game-Theory based method for the security of smart grid by relating the quantifiable risk managing techniques with decision making for protective measures.
 The significances of the injected data attacks are computed using risk assessment process.
-The calculated risks are then unified into the stochastic (Markov) security game classic as input parameters.
+The calculated risks are then unified into the stochastic security game classic as input parameters.
 The decisions of protective measures are attained by resolving the game using dynamic programming approach which considers the resource constraints.
 The Nash equilibrium results are used to acquire the Game Matrix.
 The simulation result indicates that the different risk events will leads to different security approaches.
-The attacker-defender interaction and the AGC risk minimization are validated through extensive simulation results using MATLAB/SIMULINK.
+The attacker-defender interaction and the AGC risk minimization are validated through simulation results using MATLAB/SIMULINK.

-Key Words: False Data Injection (FDI), Smart grid security, Automatic Generation Control (AGC), Game theory
+Index Terms: Smart grid security, Game theory, False Data Injection (FDI), Automatic Generation Control (AGC)

-1. INTRODUCTION
+I. INTRODUCTION

-AGC is an essential part of the central nervous system of a power network called the Energy Management System (EMS), and possibly the only spontaneous closed loop between the Information Technology (IT) and power system of a control area; due to these reason, it is subject to attacks broadcasted through the IT system.
+AGC is an essential part of the central nervous system of a power network called the Energy Management System (EMS), and possibly the only spontaneous closed loop between the Information Technology (IT) and power system of a control area; due to these reason. it is subject to attacks broadcasted through the IT system.
 The commonly found attacks are in the form of false data instillation [1].
 If these false data are not detected instantly, they may affect the AGC and may lead to blackouts.
 Thus the detection of false data injection is necessary to maintain the stability and secure operation of the grid.
 Traditionally, network security solutions employ either protective devices such as firewalls or reactive devices such as Intrusion Detection Systems (IDSs) and both of them are used in conjunction [2]-[3].
 And many detection algorithms were used.
 But in case of those conventional techniques, many drawbacks are there because of which, the false data injected in smart grid may not be detected efficiently, which may affects the performance of the AGC.